HHHHDDDDANU/Sbeam/items/report.md

 ### Testing Summary

-*[We tested several feactures which contain login、resetPassport、Sign、some Ui controls and Tockenizers.
+*We tested several feactures which contain login、resetPassport、Sign、some Ui controls and Tockenizers.
 Our tests include using espresso to simulate user operations on the app to implement functions such as login, resetPassport, and Sign, to determine whether the interface entered and the returned results meet user expectations.
 We also test some Ui controls to ensure that users do what they need to do when using these controls.
-To ensure that it is smooth and does not crash, the Tokenizer was finally tested and returned the expected value in a variety of different cases to ensure that users can get good feedback and experience when using it.]*
+To ensure that it is smooth and does not crash, the Tokenizer was finally tested and returned the expected value in a variety of different cases to ensure that users can get good feedback and experience when using it.*
-*Please provide some screenshots of your testing summary, showing the achieved testing coverage.
-Feel free to provide further details on your tests.*